chd0043/Machina-ABB-Driver/README.md

 ## Acknowledgements

-Some of the techniques used in this modules were inspired by the amazing work by [Albert Nubiola](https://www.linkedin.com/in/albertnubiola) in [RoboDK](https://robodk.com/), and `open-abb` both in [it's original version](https://github.com/robotics/open_abb) and [Humhu's fork](https://github.com/Humhu/open-abb-driver).
+Some of the techniques used in this modules were inspired by the amazing work by [Albert Nubiola](https://www.linkedin.com/in/albertnubiola) on [RoboDK](https://robodk.com/), and `open-abb` both in [it's original version](https://github.com/robotics/open_abb) and [Humhu's fork](https://github.com/Humhu/open-abb-driver).

 ## License
 [MIT LICENSE](LICENSE.md)